Th3Wol7/Degree-of-Separation-C-/README.md

 - NotePad++

-Once you have an environment in which you can compile and run a c++ program you should have no problem with testing as there are no dependecies required that you would need to source ouside of the c/c++ library.
+Once you have an environment in which you can compile and run a c++ program you should have no problem with testing as there are no dependecies required that you would need to source outside of the c/c++ library.